Practice identifying and sorting syllable types in two- and three-syllable words with this Groundhog Day syllable sorting activity.

 Syllable Types – Laying the “Ground” Work for Reading!

-Current research indicates that having an understanding of syllable types can assist early readers and writers to break down words into smaller, more manageable chunks.
+Current research indicates that understanding syllable types can help early readers and writers break down words into smaller, more manageable chunks.
 There are six main syllable types: closed, open, magic (or silent) e, vowel team, r-controlled, and consonant +le.

 This groundhog-themed sorting activity has been designed to help your students identify syllable types in two- and three-syllable words.
 It contains an instructions page, 30 sorting cards, four sorting mats, a recording sheet, and an answer key.